Learn

 The Federal Reserve controls monetary policy, interest rates, and the money supply.
 Here's how the Fed works, what it does, and why its decisions move markets.

-The Federal Reserve is the single most powerful institution in global finance.
+The Federal Reserve is the central bank of the United States and one of the most influential institutions in global finance.
 Its decisions move stock markets, determine mortgage rates, influence crypto prices, and shape the economy for years to come.
 If you invest money and don't understand the Fed, you're flying blind.
 Here's everything you need to know.

 The Federal Reserve (commonly called "the Fed") is the central bank of the United States.
 Created in 1913 after a series of financial panics, the Fed exists to provide stability to the US financial system.
 It's not a single bank; it's a system of 12 regional Federal Reserve Banks overseen by a Board of Governors in Washington, D.C.